Building an eCommerce Website, Step by Step

 4. Choose your eCommerce web hosting.

-If you want a website and brand that’s all your own, many website hosting platforms (including HostGator) make it easy to find compatible eCommerce options that you can work with in the same space you use to work on your website.
+If you want a website and brand that’s all your own, many website hosting platforms (including HostGator) make it easy to find compatible eCommerce website hosting options that you can work with in the same space you use to work on your website.
 This way you can direct people to youronlinestore.com.
 You look like a real, live store!

-An ecommerce software like Magento will make it easy for you to list your products, set your price, and add a shopping cart to the website.
+An eCommerce software like Magento will make it easy for you to list your products, set your price, and add a shopping cart to the website.
 They take care of ensuring the process is intuitive for both you and your customers, so you can just focus on selling.